oskardudycz/kandddinsky2024/README.md

 ## Additional Materials

+### Repository with solutions of a similar aggregate

+Repository with potential solution to the Book Aggregate: [Slim Down Your Aggregate](https://github.com/oskardudycz/slim-down-your-aggregate)

 ### Slimming Down
 - [How to effectively compose your business logic](https://event-driven.io/en/how_to_effectively_compose_your_business_logic)
 - [Slim your aggregates with Event Sourcing!](https://event-driven.io/en/slim_your_entities_with_event_sourcing/)
 - [How events can help in making the state-based approach efficient](https://event-driven.io/en/how_events_can_help_on_making_state_based_approach_efficient)
 - [Oskar Dudycz - My journey from Aggregates to Functional Composition](https://event-driven.io/pl/my_journey_from_aggregates/)
 - [What onion has to do with Clean Code?](https://event-driven.io/pl/onion_clean_code/)

-### Repository with solutions

-Repository with potential solution to the Book Aggregate: [Slim Down Your Aggregate](https://github.com/oskardudycz/slim-down-your-aggregate)

 ### Aggregate